patrickbwarren/inkscape-survex-export/README.md

 fastidious can correct this by hand afterwards but it doesn't affect the processing of the survex file.

-3. It is not recommended to correct magnetic N using the 'bearing' setting in the 'Parameters' tab in the export dialogue box.
+3. It is suggested that magnetic N _not_ be corrected for using the 'bearing' setting in the 'Parameters' tab.
 Instead add a `*calibrate declination <angle>` line by hand to the top of the survex file, where the angle is positive for declination W. The [NOAA website](http://www.ngdc.noaa.gov/geomag-web/ "NOAA geomagnetic